-"Peak Lopping" or "Peak Shaving" are terms used to describe electric power management systems which "lop off" the top of a user's exceptional peak power consumption curve, either by restricting the amount of power he uses or by supplying the peak requirements from an alternate source.
-Domestically, peak lopping refers to the first approach where non-critical loads are shed or delayed (dish washers, washing machines) to prioritise the consumers' preferences (lighting, heating, cooking).
-Industrially, peak-shaving invariably refers to the provision of an alternate power source of which there are many choices, depending on the application. as described.
+"Peak Lopping", "Peak Shaving" or "Load Shifting" are terms used to describe electric power management systems which "lop off" the top of a user's exceptional peak power consumption curve, either by restricting the amount of power he uses or by supplying the peak requirements from an alternate source.

+Domestically, peak lopping refers to the first approach where noncritical loads are shed or delayed (dish washers, washing machines) to prioritise the consumers' preferences (lighting, heating, cooking).

+Industrially, peak-shaving invariably refers to the provision of an alternate power source of which there are many choices, depending on the application, as described.

 In either case, the motivation for this kind of equipment is either economical (the utility penalises consumers who exceed a given rating - sometimes by charging up to 100 times more per kWh) or practical, the normal supply simply cannot provide more power.
 A special case of the latter can be found in solar farms not connected to a power grid such that each passing cloud might necessitate the (brief) activation of an alternate source (e.g. a diesel generator-set).

 In general terms, whatever the motivation for peak "lopping" or "shaving", the technology falls into the category of power regulation in networks increasingly supplied by intermittent resources such as wind and solar power.